WPP-Public/akqa-nz-silverstripe-cacheinclude/README.md

 	* Set this to any number, and that is how many versions of the cache you will get.
 This can be used when the content of your page changes each render (random)
 * `member`
 	* If set to true a new cache will be made per member logged in
+	* If set to "any" there will be one cache for all logged in users

 #### Putting it all together